 Certified Copies.
 Before issuing certified copies of letters of appointment, the clerk must verify that the appointment of the personal representative, guardian, or conservator is in effect.

 Recording Personal Representative’s Letters of Appointment.
-No later than 10 court days after issuance of the letters of appointment, a personal representative must record a certified copy of the letters of appointment with the county recorder in any county of any state where the decedent owned real property that is subject to court- ordered restrictions.
+No later than 10 court days after issuance of the letters of appointment, a personal representative must record a certified copy of the letters of appointment with the county recorder in any county of this state where the decedent owned real property that is subject to court- ordered restrictions.
 No later than 45 calendar days after a county recorder has recorded the letters of appointment, the personal representative must file a copy of the recorded letters with the court.

 Recording Conservator’s Letters of Appointment.
 No later than 10 court days after issuance of the letters of appointment, a conservator must record a certified copy of the letters of appointment with the county recorder in every county of any state where the protected person owns real property.
-No later than 45 calendar days after a county recorder has recorded the letters of appointment, the conservator must file a copy of the recorded letters with the court
+No later than 45 calendar days after a county recorder has recorded the letters of appointment, the conservator must file a copy of the recorded letters with the court.

 Rule 40.
 Duties of Court-Appointed Fiduciaries